 As a community, we share the responsibility to prevent sexual misconduct through education, bystander intervention, and mutual respect for one another.
 As part of our commitment to the prevention of sexual misconduct, the University offers education and awareness programs.
-Incoming students and new employees receive primary prevention and awareness programming and returning students and current employees receive ongoing training and related programs.
-The University provides coordinated programming and training through multiple areas, including the Title IX Office, Student Engagement, CampusSafety and Security, Human Resources, the Provost's Office, Counseling Center, and other University departments.
+Incoming students and new employees receive primary prevention and awareness programming, and returning students and current employees receive ongoing training and related programs.

+The University provides coordinated programming and training through multiple areas, including the Title IX Office, Campus Ministries and Student Engagement, Campus Safety and Security, Human Resources, the Office of Academic Administration, Center for Counseling, and other University departments.